VascoLucas01/XEALTH-Project/guidelines.md

 # Xealth Project

 ​
 ## Scenario & Problem Domain

+Our team has been contracted to improve the cybersecurity processes and systems for a client company.

 ​

-Your team has been contracted to improve the cybersecurity processes and systems for a client company.

-​

 ## Assignments & Deliverables

-​

 Keep an eye on Canvas for assignments due this week.

 - Remember to complete nightly Project Report assignments.
 These assignments are easy to forget as you get swept up in interesting project subject matter.

-- Necessities such as team agreement (conflict resolution, etc.) and project plan will be created in your Project Prep assignments.
+- Necessities such as team agreement (conflict resolution, etc.) and project plan will be created in our Project Prep assignments.
 Instructor approval is required before progressing to the next Project Prep assignment.

-- By demo day, you'll need these deliverables assembled:
+- By demo day, we'll need these deliverables assembled:

   - Demo day slide deck